Skip to main content

 1. Home

-The Physical Therapist Assistant program at Penn State Hazleton was granted initial accreditation in 1983 with an enrollment of 20 students and was the first PTA program offered within The Pennsylvania State University.
-The program has successfully prepared many Physical Therapist assistants following the best traditions of excellence in education which are the trademark of The University.
-Today, the PTA program employs four full-time instructors and one full-time lab assistant who work closely with students to encourage professional and personal growth.
-The campus admits 54 students per class and has state-of-the art facilities which mirror contemporary practice with over 900 agreements to support our clinical education curriculum.
-The program's next accreditation is scheduled for June 2016.
+Today, the program employs three full-time instructors, two part-time instructors and one part-time lab assistant who work closely with students to encourage professional and personal growth.
+The campus admits 54 students per class and has state-of-the-art facilities which mirror contemporary practice with over 900 agreements to support our clinical education curriculum.
+The program's next accreditation is scheduled for June 2026.

 What does a PTA do?